A thorough evaluation to prepare you for surgery.

 Additional lab work or special testing procedures, such as X-rays, EKG or stress tests, may be required as part of the investigative process, depending on the individual's health history and the planned procedure.

-Our physicians may also make recommendations on changes to medications, or abstinence from specific medications, to minimize any risks of inter-operative and/or post-operative complications.
+Our physicians may also make recommendations on changes to medications, or abstinence from specific medications, to minimize any risks of intraoperative and/or postoperative complications.

 Pre-op exams should usually occur about two weeks before your planned procedure, so please plan with this timeframe in mind.
 While a fortnight might seem excessive, it allows enough time to complete the physical exam, a review of your history, and to obtain results from any needed lab work, tests, or specialists.
 We would also ask that you fast for at least 6 hours before your procedure - failure to do so can result in a delay to or postponement of your surgery.